Clicky

 As ever, you should check with your accountant if you have any expense-related questions.

-For the official line on claiming health-related expenses via your limited company, consult HMRC EIM manuals EIM21765 and EIM21762.
+For the official line on claiming health-related expenses via your limited company, consult HMRC manuals EIM21765 and EIM21762.

 Pay for health insurance personally or via your company?